kostr2010/par-prog-7-sem/task-4/README.md

 # HOW TO RUN

-run `run.sh N ROW1 COL1 ROW2 COL2`, where N - number of threads and COL*, ROW* - dimensions for the matrices
+run `execute.sh N ROW1 COL1 ROW2 COL2`, where N - number of threads and COL*, ROW* - dimensions for the matrices

 # HOW TO VERIFY